GoranTopic/Eject_usb/README.md

 If there are multiple mdevices mounted, eject_usb will ask you which one to eject.

+### Versions

+I wrote two versions of the program, on ins C plus plus and an other in Shell.

 ## Use
+### CPP
+The cpp version can be run with the executable "USBunmount" such as: `./USBunmount`
+### Bash
+the Bash version can be run wit `./eject_usb.sh`

 ## Compile
+To compile the program, you can run:
-To compile main.cpp with the gcc. run
+`g++ main.cpp -o USBunmount  with the gcc. run